LISTEN: Southwest Pilot Coolly Plans One-Engine, Emergency Landing

 "In sight," Shults responds.
 "Flight 1380, airport's in sight."

 The damaged airliner was still able to touch down on its landing gear.
-As it traveled down the runway, the airport tower tells the plane's flight crew members to turn right and stop wherever they could.
+As it traveled down the runway, the airport tower told the plane's flight crew members to turn right and stop wherever they could.

 "Thank you.
 We're going to stop right here by the fire trucks," Shults says.
 "Thanks, guys, for the help."